FoodieAppServices/foodie-legal/docs/privacy_policy.md

 # FoodieApp Privacy Policy
-_Effective Date: 5th of May 2021_
+_Effective Date: 27th of September 2021_

 This privacy policy describes how we handle your data when you use FoodieApp (including the app and website).
 As part of our mission, your privacy matters a lot to us.
 By default, we do not collect any personal data from you.
 Where we collect personal data, we will do so with your consent, to provide you with value-adding features.
 In all cases, we keep your data anonymous, even to us.

 This privacy policy applies only to individuals using the FoodieApp.
 By accessing the FoodieApp and its services, you agree to our privacy practices described in this policy.

-The types of data we collect and their uses
+## The types of data we collect and their uses
 Our mission is to keep your use of the FoodieApp private.
 We do not collect any data we do not need.
 We collect the following data when you access and use the FoodieApp:

-## Meal description and associated metadata
+### Meal description and associated metadata
 In order to provide any value to you, we ask you to submit your meal description.
 Along with the description, we will collect the date and time it was made.The descriptions you provide are used to understand your eating habits and extract from it useful insights.

-### Geolocation (IP-based)
+### Geo-location (IP-based)
-When you use the FoodieApp, we will automatically obtain your approximate IP-based geolocation via Geo IP databases, which shows only your country.
+When you use the FoodieApp, we will automatically obtain your approximate IP-based geo-location via Geo IP databases, which shows only your country.
 We will use this data to provide you with optimised food description recognition and better app performance.

 ### Location